Quasi-isometric rigidity of three manifold groups: Canonical splittings

-We say that a collection ${\mathcal A}$ of subsets $A\subset X$ is {\em quasi-invariant} under the quasi-action $\rho$ if: \begin{enumerate}[-] \item every bounded subset $B\subset X$ intersects only finitely many sets in ${\mathcal A}$; \item any two distinct sets in ${\mathcal A}$ have infinite Hausdorff distance; \item there is a constant $H$ such that for all $g\in G$ and $A\in{\mathcal A}$ the set $\rho(g)(A)$ is $H$-Hausdorff close to another set in ${\mathcal A}$. \end{enumerate} We can define the {\it stabilizer} in $G$ of a set $A$ in a quasi-invariant collection ${\mathcal A}$.
-It consists of all elements $g\in G$ such that $\rho(g)(A)$ and $A$ have finite Hausdorff distance (recall that $A$ is unbounded by definition).
+We say that a collection ${\mathcal A}$ of subsets $A\subset X$ is {\em quasi-invariant} under the quasi-action $\rho$ if: \begin{enumerate}[-] \item every bounded subset $B\subset X$ intersects only finitely many sets in ${\mathcal A}$; \item any two distinct sets in ${\mathcal A}$ {are at} infinite Hausdorff distance; \item there is a constant $H$ such that for all $g\in G$ and $A\in{\mathcal A}$ the set $\rho(g)(A)$ is $H$-Hausdorff close to another set in ${\mathcal A}$. \end{enumerate} We can define the {\it stabilizer} in $G$ of a set $A$ in a quasi-invariant collection ${\mathcal A}$.
+It consists of all elements $g\in G$ such that $\rho(g)(A)$ and $A$ {are at} finite Hausdorff distance {(this is relevant when the sets $A$ are unbounded as in our case of interest)}.
 Clearly the stabilizer is a subgroup of $G$ and it is easy to define its quasi-action on $A$.
 This quasi-action is properly discontinuous and quasi-transitive if the quasi-action of $G$ on $X$ has such properties, see \cite[Lemma 5.2]{kapovich:leeb:qi3man}.